exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 Detail analysis for EDA can be found in a
 [juypter notebook](https://github.com/exchhattu/MedQA/blob/master/notebook/EDA.ipynb).
-The input for EDA is generated using the following program
+The input for EDA is generated using the following program.
+However, before running the program, please download the data from the above link and provide the path where data is saved.
 ```
 $ python3 ./src/EDA.py --eda ./data/dataset/curatedBioASQ/
 ```